it-at-m/digiwf-core/digiwf-libs/digiwf-optimize-plugins/README.md

 ## Development

+The build of this package needs to be executed with maven profile `camunda-ee` and without `camunda-ce`.

 1. Start [stack](../../stack) with profile `optimize`
     - Starts dependencies: keycloak, elasticsearch and optimize
     - Optimize container needs to be recreated to apply plugin changes